-About Duff & Phelps and StageXchange
+About Kroll and StageXchange

-Duff & Phelps, LLC is a Kroll Business specializing in site selection and incentive advisory services.
-Our team of professionals has 100+ years of collective experience drawn from serving previously in the public sector, big four accounting firms, global law firms and inhouse corporate suites.
-Having advised on more than 400 capital projects involving \$16 billion of investment, we teamed with StageXchange to create the first digital marketplace, The SITE SelectorTM, where companies looking for new sites connect directly with 2,300+ communities across the United States.
-SITE SelectorTM has a suite of tools to help companies identify, organize, and analyze thousands of pieces of data into a harmonized dashboard to facilitate decision making from an executive's desktop.
+Kroll specializes in site selection and incentive advisory services.
+Our team of professionals has 100+ years of collective experience drawn from serving previously in the public sector, big four accounting firms, global law firms and in-house corporate suites.
+Having advised on more than 400 capital projects involving \$16 billion of investment, we teamed with StageXchange to create the first digital marketplace, The SITE Selector[TM], where companies looking for new sites connect directly with 2,300+ communities across the United States.
+SITE Selector[TM] has a suite of tools to help companies identify, organize, and analyze thousands of pieces of data into a harmonized dashboard to facilitate decision making from an executive's desktop.